glennawatson/personal-website/input/posts/first-post.md

 <Project Sdk="MSBuild.Sdk.Extras">
 ```

-If you aren't targetting .NET Core 3.0 preview, For WPF and Winforms you need to include either `ExtrasEnableWpfProjectSetup` or `ExtrasEnableWinFormsProjectSetup` as a entry with a value of `true` in your csproj's main PropertyGroup.
+If you aren't targetting .NET Core 3.0 preview, For WPF and Winforms you need to include either `ExtrasEnableWpfProjectSetup` or `ExtrasEnableWinFormsProjectSetup` as an entry with a value of `true` in your .csproj's main PropertyGroup.
 These flags will also make MSBuild.Sdk.Extras include many common references so you don't need to include references to `PresentationFramework` for example for WPF.

 ```xml
   <PropertyGroup>